 Nigel clearly had a sense of humour because per the ‘Western Daily Press‘ 28 July 1914 edition he came third in the Marshfield Horse Show “donkey race“, in which “the riders [had] to be in fancy costume” – sadly there was no photo!

-Nigel probably signed up for active service right at the outset of World War One, though we cannot be certain because we can locate no Service Records for him.
-Fortunately through various other sources, we can construct his basic war story.
+Nigel signed up for active service right at the outset of World War One, and even though we can locate no Service Records for him, fortunately through various other sources, we can construct his basic war story.

 According to the ‘Gloucester Journal‘ 08 May 1915 edition “ACTIVE SERVICE ROLL: We are enabled to give the complete roll of the First Royal Gloucestershire Hussars Yeomanry now on active service…’B’ Squadron 2338 Pte N. V. Anstee“.